apache/fluo/docs/production-install.md

 You can also use `yarn application -list` to check the status of your Fluo instance in YARN.
 Logs are viewable within YARN.

+When you have data in your fluo instance, you can view it using the command `fluo scan`.
+Pipe the output to `less` using the command `fluo scan | less` if you want to page through the data.

 If you do not have YARN set up, you can start a local Fluo process using the following commands:
 ```